Berkshire Community College: Academics

 Berkshire Community College offers associate degrees and certificate programs.
 The college's Associate in Arts degree program confirms to the requirements of the Massachusetts Transfer Compact; students pursuing an Associate in Science degree pay pursue additional courses to be eligible for compact status.
 Students are also eligible to receive second degrees or concentrations.
 Certificate programs in fields including massage therapy and bodywork, practical nursing, and health information management may be completed in one year or less.
 Berkshire Community College is accredited by the New England Commission of Higher Education.

 The college also has transfer articulation agreements with over thirty different colleges and universities and has joint admissions agreements with the University of Massachusetts, Massachusetts College of Liberal Arts, Cheyney University, Delaware State College, Florida A&M University, Hampton University, Howard University, and Tuskegee University.
 Together with the Charles H. McCann Technical School in North Adams, Massachusetts, BCC offers an accredited dental assistant degree program.

 Recreation

 Berkshire Community College offers club sports including cross country running, basketball, and soccer.
 In 2014, the college joined the Southern New England Club Basketball League in the East Division, which includes American International College, Goodwin College, Yale University, and Assumption College.
 Students also participate in seasonal hiking and snowshoeing excursions.

 The Paterson Field House on BCC's campus provides students and community members access to athletic facilities including a fitness center, an outdoor swimming pool, and tennis courts.

+The Bennington Martens of the American Basketball Association play their home games at BCC.